Scout Field Trip Programs

 For more information or to book a scout field trip program, please contact Jody Sackett at 732-872-1300, ext.
 20, or email at [email protected].

 Secrets of the Salt Marsh

 Explore the most productive ecosystem on earth – the Salt Marsh!
+We’ll meet at Fort Hancock and discover the history behind the old military fort here, then visit our laboratory to view the various marine creatures living in our many aquariums at NJSGC.
 We will go seining (fishing net and chest wader boots provided) to observe fish and other marine organisms native to Sandy Hook Bay.
 Using a sieve and shovel, we will uncover bottom dwelling organisms from the sediments of Sandy Hook Bay.
 Scouts will learn about local seashells as we create our own collections to take home.
 While hiking, scouts will learn about marsh vegetation, marine life, and Sandy Hook.
-A watershed activity or food web game can also be included upon request, time permitting.

 Sea Shell Science